 Migration From Kentucky to Maine

-As a side note, Harriet Beecher Stowe lived in Brunswick, Maine, where she wrote Uncle Tom's Cabin which was published in 1852.
-The Stowe family had moved to Maine when Harriet's husband, Calvin Ellis Stowe, became an instructor at Bowdion College.
+As a side note, Harriet Beecher Stowe lived in Brunswick, ME, where she wrote Uncle Tom's Cabin, published in 1852.
+The Stowe family had moved to Maine when Harriet's husband, Calvin Ellis Stowe, became an instructor at Bowdoin College.
 Uncle Tom's Cabin was meant to educate northerners about the horrors of slavery in the south.
-The book was inspired by the slave narrative The Life of Josiah Henson; Josiah Henson, who was born in Maryland, was a slave in Owensboro, KY, before he escaped to Canada.
+The book was inspired by the slave narrative The Life of Josiah Henson.
+Henson, born in Maryland, was an enslaved person in Owensboro, KY before he escaped to Canada.
 Author Harriet Beecher Stowe was an abolitionist before and after she lived in Maine.
 She was born and died in Connecticut.